mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

     * ->> request-map (:body-params)
 * REPL
     * how to reload namespace
+    * (read-eval-print loop)
+    * is an interactive prompt where you can enter arbitrary code to run in the context of your project
 * pattern matching
     * clojure.core.match :refer [match]
 * defmacro